 So, you’ve landed a stellar new contract, your crew and equipment are ready, and the weather is ideal to begin the work.
-All you have to do is sign the contracts.
+All you have to do is sign the contract documents.
 You’ve done it a million times before, so you know what you’re getting into, right?

 Did your handshake verbal agreement make it into the contract?
 Does the scope of work include all of the project goals?
 Don’t drown in unexpected costs because of a contractual nightmare that could have been avoided.
 Get your contract documents reviewed by an attorney so you know what you’re getting into before you sign the dotted line.
 Let’s jump into Contract Documents 101: Understanding the Basics of Subcontracts.

 What is included in your contract documents?